PingOne Advanced Identity Cloud

 Create the OAuth 2.0 resource owner account:

-1. In the Identity Cloud admin UI, select Identities > Manage > Alpha Realm - Users > + New Alpha Realm - User and fill the required fields.
+1. In the Advanced Identity Cloud admin UI, select Identities > Manage > Alpha Realm - Users > + New Alpha Realm - User and fill the required fields.

 2. Record the username and password.